Eh-laganza Eh-xtravaganza

-"Eh-laganza Eh-xtravaganza" is the first season premiere of Canadian reality competition television series Canada's Drag Race, and the 1st episode overall.
-The episode first aired in Canada through cable network Crave on July 2, 2020.
+"Eh-laganza Eh-xtravaganza" is the first season premiere of Canadian reality competition television series Canada's Drag Race.
+The franchise's premiere episode, it aired on July 2, 2020 on the television network Crave.

-The episode welcomes twelve contestants and have them design a couture-themed outfit from a box of materials.
+The episode welcomes twelve new contestants and have them design a couture-themed outfit from a box of materials based on different Canadian themes.
 Elisha Cuthbert serves as a guest host, alongside regular panelists Brooke Lynn Hytes, Jeffrey Bowyer-Chapman, and Stacey McKenzie.
-Rita Baga wins the main challenge.
-Juice Boxx is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Lemon to "I Really Like You" (2015) by Carly Rae Jepsen.

-Peter Faragher for "Eh-laganza Eh-xtravaganza" was nominated at the 9th Canadian Screen Awards and won for Best Production Design or Art Direction in a Non-Fiction Series.
+The episode won a Canadian Screen Award for Best Production Design or Art Direction in a Non-Fiction Series at the 9th Canadian Screen Awards in 2021.

 Episode

 Elisha Cuthbert (pictured in 2015) is a guest judge.